- The Intrepid Experience

 Dive into Mexico City’s celebrated food scene on a late-night taco crawl.
-Eat at some of the best taco stands in town, discover the delectable tacos al pastor (slow-roasted, marinated pork tacos) and sip mezcal in one of the city’s sensational bars.
-Finish the night chomping down some sweet and scrumptious churros (cinnamon-sugar doughnuts) at a celebrated 24-hour churros stand.
+Eat at some of the best taco stands in town, discover the delectable tacos al pastor (slow-roasted, marinated pork tacos) and sip tequila in one of the city’s sensational bars.

 ACCOM: Hotel - 1